 Design: Anna Giedryś

-Anna Giedryś is a freelance graphic designer from Poland.
+Anna Giedryś is an experienced type designer, graphic designer, and illustrator from Poland.
 She studied graphic design and visual communication at the University of Fine Arts in Poznań (Sign and Typography Studio), graduating with a Master of Arts degree.
 One term of graphic and fashion design studies at Vilnius Fine Arts Academy sparked her interest in calligraphy and pattern design.
-An experienced type designer and illustrator, she currently freelances for several design studios.
 In love with lettering and Polish papercuts.

 Post-production: David Březina